(Our quarterly magazine)

-As part of your research, go to the United Church of Canada's website browse a little and think a little.
+As part of your research, go to the United Church of Canada's website; browse a little and think a little.
 Then talk to others who are already members of a United Church and discover why they joined.
 You might be surprised at the variety of answers you get.
 Members come to this denomination for a great many reasons and usually feel accepted here for just who they are.
 Many are first generation members.
 That's not surprising since the UCC has only been around since 1925 when it was created from Methodist, Presbyterian and Congregationalist roots.
-That ancestry has been proven to be a good foundation for spiritual growth for the church and now, possibly, for you too.
+That ancestry has proven to be good "DNA" for spiritual growth for United Church as a whole and now, possibly, for you too.

 OK — so now you think that the United Church might be a good fit for you.
 Which United Church should you try out?
 The United Church represents the largest Protestant denomination in Canada but that doesn't mean that all the churches in our family have an identical approach to worship.
 You will find quite a variety amongst United Churches even here in London.

-Our tag line, "Where liberal theology meets the best of tradition," is meant to give you an idea of what to expect in terms of theology if you come to First-St. Andrew's.
+Our tag line, "Where liberal theology meets the best of tradition," is meant to give you an idea of what to expect in terms of theology if you visit here on a Sunday morning.
 Here's what that means in terms of our beliefs:

 Briefly put, we are a church which values tradition — especially in worship and music.
 We are slightly formal, which might feel old-fashioned to some — but we find a comfort and strength in this dignified kind of worship.
 In theology, though, we are surprisingly liberal.
 We have welcomed gay and lesbian members in our community for decades, and are now a designated Affirming Congregation within the United Church of Canada.
 We see ourselves as part of the Progressive Christianity movement*, which explores the liberal end of the theological spectrum.
 Like most United Churches, we have a continuum of beliefs represented in the pews, from conservative to post-Christian - but the majority of us are small 'l' liberal Christians.
 We take the Bible seriously, but not literally, and try to live our lives as followers and disciples of Jesus Christ, in a world where we recognize that God is worshipped well in many different faith traditions.
 By being faithful to our own we celebrate them all.
 We believe this thinking is also reflected in our mission statement: